“Drowning” in hydration? Why has the simple act of drinking water become the most confusing topic in sports nutrition?

 All that said, the overall risk of a dehydration-related adverse health event or symptomatic hyponatremia during exercise is extremely low (see Part 1), so don’t get overly anxious.

-and consume adequate amounts of salt in your daily diet (i.e. you start with adequate total body water and plasma osmolality), dehydration (water leaving your body) during exercise will not affect your performance.
+On a brighter note, we know that if you start exercise euhydrated and consume adequate amounts of salt in your daily diet (i.e. you start with adequate total body water and plasma osmolality), dehydration (water leaving your body) during exercise will not affect your performance.

 Plus, we know that salt appetite is as tightly regulated by your neuroendocrine system as water appetite (thirst) (see here and here).
 Therefore, craving something salty is very likely an indication that your body needs sodium; so, eat something salty.
 Simple.